 To ensure equal access by students, all required readings for essays are available in electronic format.
 In order to help improve your research skills, however, most of these readings are not one-click accessible via Talis.
 Instead, you will need to use the bibliographical information in each reading list to find the item, either via Library search or by consulting the host database [JSTOR, OUP Online, EBSCO, etc.] A small number of readings have been digitised and are clickable via Talis, while others may additionally be accessible in hardcopy formats, since several books from which readings have been excerpted are also on Short Loan for this course.

-IMPORTANT NOTE: History 224 essays must be submitted in two formats:
+IMPORTANT NOTE: History 224 essays are submitted online-only